floooh/floooh.github.io/_posts/2023-11-11-emscripten-ide.md

 ...let's get rid of the 'window chrome' by injecting our own minimal `shell.html` in the project directory with the following content:

-Create a file `shell.html` looking like this:
+Create a file `shell.html` in the project directory looking like this:

 `shell.html`
 ```html